North Wales Wedding Photographer

-As a relaxed wedding photographer based in North Wales I am of course super interested in Welsh Wedding Traditions.
+As a natural wedding photographer based in North Wales, I am of course super interested in Welsh Wedding Traditions.

 The first thing that comes to my mind when I think about Welsh Wedding Traditions is probably St. Dwynwen’s Day and Llanddwyn Island not far from Newborough Beach on Anglesey.
 It’s where Dwynwen, the Welsh patron saint of lovers, lived in the fifth Century.